21st Century Bioterrorism and Germ Weapons

 The method of exposure for most BW agents is by inhalation; whereas, the endemic disease exposure (if applicable) is by other means.
 Some of the diseases covered include: anthrax, brucellosis, melioidosis, glanders, plague, Q fever, tularemia, smallpox, Venezuelan equine encephalitis, viral hemorrhagic fevers, toxins, clostridium botulinum toxin, clostridium perfringen toxins, ricin, saxitoxin, staphylococcal enterotoxin B, and trichothecene mycotoxins.
 For each disease, there is provision of general information, agent delivery method, environmental detection, prevention, clinical presentation and symptoms, diagnosis, treatment, control of patients, decontamination, contacts, and treatment areas, and medical evacuation.

 Also includes medical management data, military facilities, definitions, abbreviations and acronyms.
-This up-to-date manual was prepared July 2000.
-It is a superb source of current information on the diagnosis and healthcare treatment of potential biological weapon casualties.
+A superb source of current information on the diagnosis and healthcare treatment of potential biological weapon casualties.

 Home